m5tt/reddit-wipe/README.md

 ## Examples

-Only delete comments and replace the body with a custom string `reddit-wipe --exclude=submissions --replace-str='this comment has been deleted by reddit-wipe'`
+Only delete comments and replace the body with a custom string `reddit-wipe --exclude=submissions --replace-str='custom edit string'`

 ## Usage
 Firstly to install, just clone and run `pip install .`